sproof/docs/docs/docker/docker-setup.rst

            Expand-Archive master.zip -DestinationPath .
            Remove-Item master.zip

-After this step, you have a folder named ``sproof-api-client-master`` containing the source files of the docker client.
+After this step, you have a folder named ``sproof-api-client`` containing the source files of the docker client.
 This folder is the basis for all subsequent steps.

 2. Set the docker client configuration